-(a) Analysis of options included in remuneration Option Plan - Share Based Payments
+(a) Analysis of options included in remuneration

+Option & Performance Rights - Share Based Payments

 The directors at their discretion allocate share options or performance rights that entitle key management personnel and senior employees to purchase shares in the entity.
-The terms of the options including vesting conditions and performance criteria vary depending upon the incentive arrangements appropriate for key management personnel and senior staff and are a part of an approved Employee Share Acquisition Scheme.
+The terms of the options including vesting conditions and performance criteria vary depending upon the incentive arrangements appropriate for key management personnel and senior staff and are a part of an approved Employee Share Acquisition Scheme, which was approved by shareholders at the 2015 Annual General Meeting.